Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency stands at 91 trips per day across all routes, translating to approximately 24 weekly trips per individual stop.
+On average, there are 91 trips per day across all routes, equating to approximately 24 weekly trips per stop.

 Frequently Asked Questions - Transport